dayanarios/VGGNet-Cat-vs-Dog-/README.md

 a past [Kaggle competition](https://www.kaggle.com/c/dogs-vs-cats/overview), all training data is taken directly from their site.
 I will be implementing VGGNet Architecture with 16 layers and using Keras with Tensorflow running in the backend.

 ## Getting Started
-Download the following [data](https://www.kaggle.com/c/dogs-vs-cats/data) and store it in a seperate folder named 'data'
+Download the following [data](https://www.kaggle.com/c/dogs-vs-cats/data) and store it in a seperate folder named 'data'.
+In depth analysis of the code provided can be found [here](https://github.com/dayanarios/VGGNet-Cat-vs-Dog-/blob/master/VGGNet-Dog-vs-Cat/VGGNet-Dog%20Cat%20Image%20Classifier.ipynb)

 ## To Do
 1. Set up the VGG architecture to learn from the training data